SalimSalimi/VueJsCourse/README.md

 * To use **arguments** (v-directive:argument): We can access the arguments sent with `binding` variable with the property `arg`: `binding.arg == argument`.
 * To use **Modifiers** (v-directive:argument.modifier): We access them from `binding` with property `modifiers` which is an array object.
 Example: `binding.modifiers['modifier']`.
 And we can chain modifiers one behind an another.

+## Filters & Mixins

+### Filters
+Filters are a way to transform output in to the template (`ONLY THE OUTPUT NOT DATA ITSELF`).
+VueJs doesn't ship with built-in Filters, we have to create all of them.

+One use case for filters is to make a string to show as uppercase.

 ## Properties